This set of Engineering Metrology Multiple Choice Questions & Answers (MCQs) focuses on “Micrometers”.

 c) Tube wall thickness can be measured by an ordinary micrometer

-Explanation: An ordinary micrometer can’t be used for measuring tube wall thickness because of concavity of internal surfaces.
+Explanation: An ordinary micrometer can’t be used for measuring tube wall thickness because of the concavity of internal surfaces.
 For this, anvil is made of cylindrical form and spindle axis and anvil axis is made perpendicular.

 Sanfoundry Global Education & Learning Series – Engineering Metrology.